JahagirdarAmey/HelmLearning/README.md

 chart.yml
 - metadata about chart
+- Feilds
+  - apiVersion
+  - name
+  - version - version of the chart
+  - type - Either application or library
+  - appVersion - version of the application whch is being packeged in the chart
+  - icon - JPEG, SVG
+  - keywords - json list to desc project
+  - home - home url
+  - sources - from where project can be downloaded
+  - maintainers - list of maintainers along with email

 charts folder
 - if this chart depends on any other chart to get its job done.
 Those other charts will be pulled and stored in this folder